Letter graphs and geometric grid classes of permutations: Proof of the Main Result

-To complete the proof, suppose that the entries $\pi(i_2)$ and $\pi(i_3)$ lie in the same cell of $\pi^\gridded$.
-Because $\pi$ has only trivial monotone intervals, these two entries must be separated, say by the entry $\pi(x)$.
-Thus $\pi(x)$ must lie in a different cell of $\pi^\gridded$ from $\pi(i_2)$ and $\pi(i_3)$, but in the same column or row of $\pi^\gridded$ as these entries.
-If $\pi(x)$ lies in the same column as $\pi(i_2)$ and $\pi(i_3)$, then, by the above, we see that the horizontal reading order of the letter encoding $\pi(x)$ agrees with the horizontal reading orders of the letters encoding $\pi(i_2)$ and $\pi(i_3)$, and thus those two horizontal reading orders agree.
-Because $\pi(i_2)$ and $\pi(i_3)$ lie in the same cell of $\pi^\gridded$, this forces the vertical reading orders of the letters encoding these entries to agree as well.
-A symmetrical argument handles the case where $\pi(x)$ lies in the same row as $\pi(i_2)$ and $\pi(i_3)$. \end{proof}
+If $\pi(x)$ lies in the same column as~$\pi(i_2)$ and $\pi(i_3)$, then, by the previous case applied to the pair $\pi(x)$ and $\pi(i_2)$, we see that the horizontal reading order of the letter encoding $\pi(x)$ agrees with the horizontal reading order of the letter encoding $\pi(i_2)$.
+Similarly, the horizontal reading order of the letter encoding $\pi(x)$ agrees with the horizontal reading order of the letter encoding $\pi(i_3)$.
+Thus, all three horizontal reading orders agree.
+Because $\pi(i_2)$ and $\pi(i_3)$ lie in the same cell of~$\pi^\gridded$, this forces the vertical reading orders of the letters encoding these entries to agree as well.
+A symmetrical argument handles the case where $\pi(x)$ lies in the same row as~$\pi(i_2)$ and $\pi(i_3)$. \end{proof}

-With our next result we show that the regridded permutation $\pi^\ggridded$ has a geometric realization, which implies that $\pi$ itself lies in the geometric grid class of a matrix of bounded size.
+With our next result we show that the regridded permutation $\pi^\ggridded$ has a geometric realization, which implies that~$\pi$ itself lies in the geometric grid class of a matrix of bounded size.